Realization of a hydraulic ram (experimental but perfectly functional) by theUniversity of Orléans

 The principle is simple and a ram is easily achievable through commercial plumbing parts.

-Here is the presentation of a ram test bed created by a professor from the University of Orleans.
-You can discuss with him our forum devoted to the manufacture of a hydraulic ram.
+Here is the presentation of a ram test bench made by a professor from the University of Orléans.
+You can chat with him on our forum dedicated to the manufacture of a hydraulic ram.

 Overview and performance